Covid scare in Mumbai U-19 women's cricket team | Cricket News | ExBulletin

 Ombudsman postpones hearing

-The MCA’s Ethics Officer-cum-Ombudsman Justice (Retd) Vijaya Tahilramani has postponed her first hearing since taking over the post in March this year.
+The MCA’s Ethics Officer-cum-Ombudsman Justice (Retd) Vijaya Tahilramani has postponed her first hearing since she took over the position in March this year.

 Tahilramani has scheduled a Sept.
 22 hearing at MCA headquarters for a petition filed by Neil Savant on Aug.
 23 against the MCA alleging that the security of personal information and the privacy violation of players and match officials through the MCA’s new player registration software launched by the association on August 2, 2021.